TUSSAUD, MADAME (1761-1850)

 Exercise 2.2: Read the passage above and choose the best answer.

-1. The most famous exhibition
+What is this passage about?1.
+The most famous exhibition

 2. The french Revolution